 - Appointment Type: Clinical Evaluation

-- Duration: Visit can last 1.5 hours to 6 hours depending on complexity of case
+- Duration: Visit can last 1.5 hours to 6 hours depending on the complexity of case

 - Center Availability: Contact your local TEACCH Center